-Long-term budget travel…how to fund and sustain it.
+Long-term budget travel…how to sustain it.

 Here’s how the conversation usually goes: